 Note: Automation happens in future methods.
 This means that document generation runs asynchronously so it might be a few seconds late until you can actually see it completed.
 If you are testing automation after you trigger it, give it a minute and then refresh your page to see if it’s completed.

 Document Generation Speed/Limits

 To start generating documents automatically, all you need to do is create a Document Request record(s) per the instructions above and a document generating job will be scheduled to run in one minute.
-You can create Document Request records manually, or using process builder or a flow, or using Apex as mentioned above.
+You can create Document Request records manually, or using Salesforce automation tools as mentioned above.
 All of these will run the job.